kevbite/kevbite.github.io/_posts/2021-08-01-syncing-files-between-openmediavault-and-microsoft-azure-blob-storage-with-rclone.md

 ![Raspberry Pi 4 4GB](/assets/posts/2021-08-01-syncing-files-between-openmediavault-and-microsoft-azure-blob-storage-with-rclone/raspberry_pi.gif "Raspberry Pi 4 4GB")

-The only downside I see to this setup is the bandwidth for the USB ports as the HP MicroServer has dedicated ports and even PCI-E expansion slots, however, I'm now shoveling a lot of data around with multiple users.
+The only downside I see to this setup is the bandwidth for the USB ports as the HP MicroServer has dedicated ports and even PCI-E expansion slots, however, I'm not shoveling a lot of data around with multiple users.

 ## OpenMediaVault